 Efficient use of natural resources is critical to sustainability.
 The steel industry uses advanced technologies and techniques to increase production yield rates, reduce its energy requirements, and facilitate the use of by-products.

-Today, it is estimated that the global steel industry uses on average 2 billion tonnes of iron ore, 1 billion tonnes of metallurgical coal and 520 million tonnes of recycled steel to produce 1.6 billion tonnes of crude steel, a year.
+Today, it is estimated that the global steel industry used about 2 billion tonnes of iron ore, 1 billion tonnes of metallurgical coal and 575 million tonnes of recycled steel to produce about 1.7 billion tonnes of crude steel.

 Recycled steel (sometimes called scrap steel) is one of the industry’s most important raw materials.
 It comes from demolished structures and end of life vehicles and machinery as well as from the yield losses in the steelmaking process.
-It is estimated that around 650 million tonnes of scrap were recycled in 2017.
-Of this, approximately 560 million tonnes were used by the global steel industry and about 70 million tonnes were used in foundries.
+It is estimated that around 670 million tonnes of scrap were recycled in 2017.
+Of this, approximately 570 million tonnes were used by the global steel industry, and the rest were used in foundries or in some very small and outdated iron & steel production facilities around the world (which are not counted in official steel production statistics).

 Iron ore and metallurgical coal are used mainly in the blast furnace process of ironmaking.
 For this process, coking coal is turned into coke, an almost pure form of carbon, which is used as the main fuel and reductant in a blast furnace.